Robert L. Forrester, Jr. Papers

 The UT Libraries claims only physical ownership of most material in the collections.
 Persons wishing to broadcast or publish this material must assume all responsibility for identifying and satisfying any claimants on www.special.lib.utk.edu for detailed information.
 Collections must be requested through a registered Special Collections research account.

 1.5 Linear Feet

-This collection consists of the correspondence and personal effects documenting the life and death of Robert L. Forrester, Junior, a pilot in the Army Air Corps during World War II.
+This collection consists of the correspondence and personal effects documenting the life and death of Robert L. Forrester Jr., a pilot in the Army Air Corps during World War II.

 This collection consists of the following four series: